noel-robert/intelunnati_TeamTRON/README.md

 3. Extract downloaded dataset and place into TeamTRON_MarBaseliosCollegeOfEngineeringAndTechnology_RoadObjectDetectionWithDeepLearning/data.
 This will replace the *IDD_Detection* folder already present.

 4. While in the *intelunnati_TeamTRON* folder, create a virtual environment using the following command - `python -m venv yolov5-env`.
-This creates a virtual environment named _yolov5-env_.
+This creates a virtual environment named _yolov5-env_. *This step is recommended so that modules needed for this project will not affect any other projects.*<br> - To activate the environment, type `yolov5-env\Scripts\activate` in your terminal.

+5. Navigate to TeamTRON_MarBaseliosCollegeOfEngineeringAndTechnology_RoadObjectDetectionWithDeepLearning/models and clone the [YOLOv5 Github repository]([GitHub - ultralytics/yolov5: YOLOv5 🚀 in PyTorch &gt; ONNX &gt; CoreML &gt; TFLite](https://github.com/ultralytics/yolov5)) into this using the terminal command `git clone https://github.com/ultralytics/yolov5`.<br>Navigate further into the cloned directory using `cd yolov5` and use `pip install -r requirements.txt` to install required modules.

+6. Navigate to TeamTRON_MarBaseliosCollegeOfEngineeringAndTechnology_RoadObjectDetectionWithDeepLearning/code and run `pip install lxml` to install *lxml* module, which is needed for data preprocessing.

+7. Run *datasetPreprocessing.py* using the command `python datasetPreprocessing.py`.
+This will create a new folder *modified_dataset* in *data* folder, which is where dataset is stored in the proper format.